-- (a) Categories of nurse practitioners include: - (1) Family/individual across the lifespan; - (2) Adult-gerontology, primary care or acute care; - (3) Neonatal; - (4) Pediatrics, primary care or acute care; - (5) Women's health/gender-related; - (6) Psychiatric-Mental Health across the lifespan. - (b) A registered nurse who has been certified by the board as a nurse practitioner may use the title, "advanced practice registered nurse" and/or "certified nurse practitioner" and may place the letters APRN-CNP after his or her name or in combination with other letters or words that identify the category.
+- (a) Categories of nurse practitioners shall include, but are not limited to the following: - (1) Family/individual across the lifespan; - (2) Adult-gerontology, primary care or acute care; - (3) Neonatal; - (4) Pediatrics, primary care or acute care; - (5) Women's health/gender-related; - (6) Psychiatric-Mental Health across the lifespan. - (b) A registered nurse who has been certified by the board as a nurse practitioner may use the title, "advanced practice registered nurse" and/or "certified nurse practitioner" and may place the letters APRN-CNP after his or her name or in combination with other letters or words that identify the category.

-Note: Authority cited: Sections 2715 and 2836, Business and Professions Code.
-Reference: Sections 2834, 2835.5, 2836, 2836.1 and 2837, Business and Professions Code.
+Authority cited: Sections 2715, 2835.5, 2836, Business and Professions Code.
+Reference: Sections 2834and 2835.5, 2836, 2836.1and 2837, Business and Professions Code.

 1482.
-Requirements for Certification as a Nurse Practitioner.
+Requirements for Holding Out As a Certification as a Nurse Practitioner.

+The requirements for holding oneself out as a nurse practitioner are:

-- (a) To obtain certification as a Nurse Practitioner, an applicant must hold a valid and active license as a registered nurse in California and possess a master's degree in nursing, a master's degree in a clinical field related to nursing, or a graduate degree in nursing and one of the following: - (1) Successful completion of a nurse practitioner education program approved by the Board; - (2) National certification as a nurse practitioner in one or more categories listed in Section 1481(a) from a national certification organization accredited by the National Commission on Certifying Agencies or the American Board of Nursing Specialties. - (b) A nurse who has not completed an academically affiliated nurse practitioner education program shall provide evidence of having completed equivalent education and supervised clinical practice, as set forth in this article. - (c) Graduates who have completed a nurse practitioner education program in a foreign country shall meet the requirements as set forth in this article.
+(a) To obtain certification as a Nurse Practitioner, an applicant must hold a valid and active license as a registered nurse in California and possess a master's degree in nursing, a master's degree in a clinical field related to nursing, or a graduate degree in nursing and one of the following: (a) active licensure as a registered nurse in California; and

+(b) one of the following:

+(1) Successful completion of a nurse practitioner education program approved by the Board; of study which conforms to board standards; or

+(2) National Ccertification as a nurse practitioner by a national or state organization whose standards are equivalent to those set forth in Section 1484; or in one or more categories from a national certification organization accredited by the National Commission on Certifying Agencies or the American Board of Nursing Specialties, as approved by the Board.

+(3) (b) A nurse who has not completed an academically affiliated nurse practitioner education program of study which meets board standards as specified in Section 1484, or shall be able to provide: evidence of having completed equivalent education and supervised clinical practice, as set forth in this article.

+(A) Documentation of remediation of areas of deficiency in course content and/or clinical experience, and

+(B) Verification by a nurse practitioner and by a physician who meet the requirements for faculty members specified in Section 1484(c), of clinical competence in the delivery of primary health care. (c) Graduates who have completed a nurse practitioner education program in a foreign country shall meet the requirements as set forth in this article.
 The applicant shall submit the required credential evaluation through a board-approved evaluation service evidencing education equivalent to a master's or doctoral degree in Nursing.

 Note: Authority cited: Section 2715, Business and Professions Code.
-Reference: Sections 2835, 2835.5 and 2836, Business and Professions Code.
+Reference: Sections 2835, and 2836, Business and Professions Code.